Bored-Entertainment/mesaredux/README.md

 <details>
   <summary>Hosting a Mirror</summary>

-#### MESλREDUX can be mirrored using three supported platforms.
-Before deploying, make sure you:
+#### MESλREDUX can be mirrored using any platform that allows the building and deploying of jekyll sites.

-1. Fork the repository [Bored-Entertainment/mesaredux](https://github.com/Bored-Entertainment/mesaredux). **(REMEMBER TO UNCHECK `"Copy the main branch only"`) WHEN FORKING**
-2. Install [Pull](https://github.com/apps/pull) on your fork to keep your mirror up to date with the upstream repository.
-3. Delete the `main` branch and make `build` the default. <b>IMPORTANT</b>
+Before deploying, make sure you fork the repository [Bored-Entertainment/mesaredux](https://github.com/Bored-Entertainment/mesaredux).

 #### Optional: Custom Domain